 APTA also provides a directory of postprofessional programs, including t-DPT programs.

 Be aware that some postprofessional programs will require US licensure as a prerequisite.
-Following is a list of programs that may accept applicants without US licensure if the applicant is not intending to practice in the US.
+The following list of programs may accept applicants without US licensure if the applicant is not intending to practice in the US.
 You may access more specific information regarding these programs through the link provided above.

 Andrews University (Michigan)

 Northeastern University (Massachusetts)

 Nova Southeastern (Florida)

 St. Augustine University (Florida)